CBC Radio (Japan): AM to FM transition

 In 2021, in order to reduce costs in operating AM and FM stations (citing signal problems, aging AM transmitting equipment, and other factors), and also to improve or increase business efficiency and performance in terms of sales and advertisement, the Ministry of Communications announced that the transition from AM to FM will take place on 44 out of 47 prefectures, with a slow phasing out of AM master stations and relays starting in 2023, until the final phase of the transition to take place in fall 2028.
 This includes JRN's CBC Radio, and NRN affiliate Tokai Radio, as both stations serve the Aichi-Mie-Gifu market.

-On the anniversary of the creation of Chubu-Nippon Broadcasting, which will fall on December 15, 2025 (at the time of this writing, the said date is currently marked as "Tentative"), CBC Radio will implement an AM radio suspension in several areas in the Aichi-Mie-Gifu market, which includes Toyohashi (1485kHz), Nakatsugawa (1557kHz), and Owase (801kHz).
+On the anniversary of the creation of Chubu-Nippon Broadcasting, which will fall on December 15, 2025, CBC Radio will implement an AM radio suspension in several areas in the Aichi-Mie-Gifu market, which includes Toyohashi (1485kHz), Nakatsugawa (1557kHz), and Owase (801kHz).
 At the time of this writing, it is still being planned, and after the AM suspension takes place on those areas, the main Nagoya AM frequency - 1053kHz, and the AM relays in Takayama (1557kHz), Kamioka (Hida) (1062kHz), and Kumano (720kHz) will be the only AM frequencies not included in the suspension announcement, and will continue to broadcast until further notice.
 CBC Radio listeners were encouraged by the station to listen to the main Mikuniyama FM frequency at 93.7MHz, & the Toyohashi FM relay at 91.8MHz.
+It also currently airs programs & podcasts on the Japanese online radio streaming platform, Radiko.